BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 |:--------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **PDF bookmarks**                           | Allows you to define the text pattern for the bookmarks section in the merged PDF, making it easier to navigate between sections within the document.               |

+### Ensuring Proper BOM Layout for PDMPublisher
+In recent versions, we have started using the PDM BOM instead of the SOLIDWORKS BOM.
+PDMPublisher leverages the first BOM layout in your vault to calculate quantities.
+To ensure proper functionality, the layout must include a <RefCount> (Quantity) column and a <Configuration> (Configuration name) column.
+If you are experiencing errors related to the bill of materials layout, verify that these required columns are present in your BOM setup.

 ### Important Notes About Creating Tasks